boopathi/react-svg-loader/README.md

 + Only tags allowed by react are retrieved.
 Others are simply ignored
 + Order of the tags are maintained as it is
 + Width and Height are added to svg component by default and set to 300 when not defined
++ All attributes passed to the generated Component are passed onto the root svg element

 ## LICENSE